bduroule/ft_ls-1/README.md

 `-o` ✅List in long format but omit group.
 `-p` ✅Display after pathname: `/`directory.
 `-r` ✅Reverse sort.
-`-t` 🔶Sort by time of last modification. *Works except in one case of the same time ft_ls and .*
+`-t` ✅Sort by time of last modification. *Works except in one case of the same time ft_ls and .*
 `-u` ✅Sort by time of last access.
 `-x` ✅Displays columns horizonaly sorted.
 `-A` ✅List all entries except for `.` and `..`.
 `-F` ✅Display after pathname: `/`directory, `*`executable, `@`sym link, `=`socket, `%`whiteout, `|`FIFO.
-`-G` 🔶Coloured output. *Operational - just need to add all colours*
+`-G` ✅Coloured output. *Operational - just need to add all colours*
 `-N` ✅Displays number of files read. *Operational but should only print when there are files to display*
 `-R` ✅Recursively search directories
 `-S` ✅Sort by file size.